gitworkflows/meshplay/service-mesh-performance/CONTRIBUTING.md

 After successful installation, proceed with the following [steps](https://jekyllrb.com/docs/installation/windows/#installation-via-bash-on-windows-10) to run Jekyll on WSL.

-If you face any errors during installation or setup, have a look at [Meshery Contributing Docs](https://docs.meshery.io/project/contributing-docs) to find a possible solution.
+If you face any errors during installation or setup, have a look at [Meshplay Contributing Docs](https://docs.meshplay.io/project/contributing-docs) to find a possible solution.

 ## <a name="contributing-docs">Documentation Contribution Flow</a>
 Please contribute!
-All projects under Layer5 use GitHub Pages to host its documentation.
-Learn more about [Layer5's documentation framework](https://docs.google.com/document/d/17guuaxb0xsfutBCzyj2CT6OZiFnMu9w4PzoILXhRXSo/edit?usp=sharing).
+All projects under Khulnasoft use GitHub Pages to host its documentation.
+Learn more about [Khulnasoft's documentation framework](https://docs.google.com/document/d/17guuaxb0xsfutBCzyj2CT6OZiFnMu9w4PzoILXhRXSo/edit?usp=sharing).
 The process of contributing follows this flow:

 1. Create a fork, if you have not already, by following the steps described [here](./CONTRIBUTING-gitflow.md)
 1. In the local copy of your fork, navigate to the docs folder.